admin-cf-1/cardano-coin-selection/information/specification.md

 to pay money to one or more recipients.

-Similarly to how a physical wallet holds value in the form of unspent coins and banknotes, a Cardano wallet holds value in the form of unspent transaction outputs (UTxO), which form a set.
-Each output in the UTxO set has a particular value, and the total value of a wallet is the sum of these values.
+Similarly to how a physical wallet holds value in the form of unspent coins and banknotes, a Cardano wallet holds value in the form of _unspent transaction outputs_ (UTxO), which form a set.
+Each output in the UTxO set has a particular _value_, and the total value of a wallet is the _sum_ of these values.

-When making a payment with money held in a physical wallet, we typically select a number of coins and banknotes from the wallet that, when added together, cover the required amount.
+When making a payment with money held in a physical wallet, we typically select a number of coins and banknotes from the wallet that, when added together, _cover_ the required amount.
 Ideally, we'd always be able to select just enough to cover the exact amount required.
-However, given that coins and banknotes have fixed values (and cannot be cut in half), it's often impossible to select this exact amount.
-In such cases, we typically give the recipient more than the required amount, and then receive the excess value back as change.
+However, given that coins and banknotes have fixed values (and cannot be cut in half), it's often impossible to select the exact amount required.
+In such cases, we typically give the recipient more than the required amount, and then receive the excess value back as _change_.

 Similarly, when using a Cardano wallet to make a payment, the wallet software must choose unspent outputs from the wallet's UTxO set, so that the total value